snscaimito/snscaimito.github.com/_posts/2014-04-29-ifr-edfc-edaz.markdown

 At the time of departure (1730LT) the weather in the Frankfurt area had been clearing up.
 There were blue patches, some towering cumulus clouds and some more benign clouds.
 I did a regular VFR departure out of EDFC following the prescribed traffic pattern for noise abatement.
 Then I left the field towards the North inbound my first waypoint KERAX.
 The FISO (informational radio service at non-towered airfields) had called ATC on the phone to obtain the first frequency and the transponder code to allow me to check in with ATC after airborne.

-I said Goodbye to Aschaffenburg and made my initial call to ATC "Langen RADAR N747TG airborne Aschaffenburg".
-I was greeted and told "maintain VMC stand by".
+I said Goodbye to Aschaffenburg and made my initial call to ATC:

+_Langen RADAR N747TG airborne Aschaffenburg._

+I was greeted and told:

+_Maintain VMC stand by._

 So I staid below the class C airspace around Frankfurt and out of the clouds.
+A minute later I got a different frequency and upon calling then I was:

+_Radar identified.
+Climb and maintain 3000._

+This instruction was followed by:

+_IFR starts now._

-A minute later I got a different frequency and upon calling them I was "Radar identified.
-Climb and maintain 3000." followed by "IFR starts now" and several other climb clearances up to my planned cruising altitude of FL70.
+Over the next two minutes I was given several other climb clearances up to my planned cruising altitude of FL70.

 ![Climbing towards the clouds](/img/posts/2014-04-edfc-edaz/edfc-edaz-1.jpg)

-In between I was also given a slight change to my routing "proceed direct ERSIL".
+In between I was also given a slight change to my routing:

+_Proceed direct ERSIL._

 That removed the waypoint ERSET between KERAX and ERSET and shortened the flight a little bit.
 I modified the flight plan on the FMS page of the Avidyne R9, selected the new waypoint and hit the Direct key.
 Everything else was supposed to stay the same.
 Here I am level at FL70 in the clouds with no outside visibility:

 ![Level at FL70 in the clouds](/img/posts/2014-04-edfc-edaz/edfc-edaz-2.jpg)